Config System

 ✨Auto-complement for config files

 The ols-style design of plain text configs has been criticized for being difficult to write (without auto-completion) and not allowing navigation to the corresponding class.
 However, Language Server Protocol can be leveraged to support various code editing features, such as auto-completion, type-hinting, and code navigation.
-By utilizing lsp and json schema, it's able to provide the ability of auto-completion, some weak type-hinting (If code is well annotated, such as standard type hint in python, it will acheive more) and docstring of corresponding class.
+By utilizing lsp and json schema, it's able to provide the ability of auto-completion, some weak type-hinting (If code is well annotated, such as standard type hint in python, it will achieve more) and docstring of corresponding class.

-ExCore dump the mappings of class name and it file location to support code navigation.
+dump the mappings of class name and it file location to support code navigation.
 Currently only support for neovim, see excore.nvim.

 Config inheritance

-Use __base__ to inherit from a toml file.
+to inherit from a toml file.
 Only dict can be updated locally, other types are overwritten directly.

 __base__ = ["xxx.toml", "xxxx.toml"]

-@Reused module
+Reused module

-ExCore use @ to mark the reused module, which is shared between different modules.
+to mark the reused module, which is shared between different modules.

 # FCN and SegNet will use the same ResNet object